 Minimum Spend: $50 USD/1000 Pesos on Weekdays and $100 USD/2000 Pesos on Weekends (unless they waive it, which they often do)

-Best beaches near Tulum
+Best Beaches near Tulum

 I would suggest you should rent a car and go for an adventure.
-Among all the things you can do around Tulum, there are some other beaches of the Riviera Maya definitely worth exploring.
+Among all the things you can do around Tulum, some other Riviera Maya beaches are worth exploring.

-Here my favorites:
+Here are my favorites:

 It’s famous for its snorkeling activity where you can swim with the turtles, and there are also some nature preservation programs that arrange for thousands of tourists to watch sea turtle hatchings every year.

 There is no shortage of pristine white stretches of sand along crystal-clear waters of the Caribbean in this part of the Riviera Maya.

 No Minimum Spend or Entry Fee (parking costs 50 Pesos for the day)

 Because of its unique location between Akumal and Playa del Carmen, Playa Xpu-ha is almost never overcrowded so you will have a quiet and relaxing time here.

-There are also kayaks, chairs, security lockers, and other such basic facilities that you can use on Xpu-ha.
+There are also kayaks, chairs, security lockers, and other basic facilities that you can use on Xpu-ha.
 All of these features cost you only a small amount of money so no worries on that end.

 Minimum Spend: $10 USD/200 Pesos (otherwise 50 Pesos entrance fee)